Zahid-Iqbal-Marth/GistNote/README.md

 2 - For Login Functionality - Please palce your github usename in at Line:75 in Navbar.tsx file

 # OverView
-GistNotes is a plate from GitHub, When developers can View/Create/Update/Delete Gists.
+GistNotes is a plateform from GitHub, Where developers can View/Create/Update/Delete Gists.
 Gists are defined as code snippets.
 I have created a Clone of this plate form.
-Which has following features<br />
+Which has following features<br /><br />
 1 - User can view gists in Table and Grid View<br />
 2 - User can view details of a gist<br />
 3 - User can view profile of the gist owner<br />